 Never admit fault or claim that you do not have any injuries.
 You may not know all of the details about the accident or your damages at this stage of your case.
 If you do not know the answer to a question, say that you do not know.

 Navigating discussions with an insurance company can be a risky, sensitive process.
 If you are in an accident in Georgia, you need an attorney who can advocate for your right to compensation, handle discussions with the insurance company on your behalf, and prepare you for each stage of your case.
-Contact a Georgia personal injury lawyer as soon as possible to discuss your legal options.
+Contact an Augusta injury lawyer as soon as possible to discuss your legal options.